preetjdp/magnifier/README.md

 ### Enabled

-To show the Magnifying Glass or Not.
+Weather or not to show the Magnifying Glass.

 Default Value ==> `true` (**bool**)